npere-cs/MATH381Project/README.md

 ## Contents

 ### Data
 Contains the relevant data used to obtain the optimal schedules.
+In particular, it has the data sets of transactional data at each location obtained over a period of roughly 2 months.

+### Graphs
+Contains the histograms of average transactional data at each location on each day, see the [notation section](##-Schedules) to interpret the schedules.

+### Schedules
+Contains the optimal schedules at each location on each day of the week in plain text.

 ### Program Files
 Contains the python program that encodes the mathematical model.
+*  `parsing.py` - contains data processing for the data sets
+*  `histograms.py` - contains program to generate histograms of average transactional data
+*  `model.py` - contains the model used to determine the optimal schedules

 <hr>